pekrau/chaos/README.md

 # chaos
-Repository for disorganized notes, links and file.
+Web service for a repository of disorganized notes, links and file.